zohrehTofighi/zohrehTofighi/README.md

 - 👀 I’m interested in Data Science & Machine learning
 - 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on companies which are work on some projects related to Machine learning & Data science
-- 📫 I'm available via email, LinkedIn and Kaggle
+- 📫 I'm available via Email, LinkedIn and Kaggle

 <!---
 zohrehTofighi/zohrehTofighi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.